gaurishankar007/Flutter-Clean-Architecture-SOLID-Principle/README.md

    ```

 4. **Generate a new cubit and page using the `cubit_page` brick**:

    ```bash
    mason make cubit_page -c config.json
    ```

-### What do `cubit_feature` & `cubit_page` Do?
+### What Do `cubit_feature` & `cubit_page` Do?

-The `cubit_feature` brick generates a feature template following the **Clean Architecture** structure, including:
+- **`cubit_feature`**: Generates a feature template following Clean Architecture, including:

-- **Data Layer**:
+  - **Data Layer**: Data Sources, Models, Repositories

-  - Data Sources
-  - Models
-  - Repositories

-- **Domain Layer**:
+  - **Domain Layer**: Entities, Repositories, Use Cases

-  - Entities
-  - Repositories
-  - Use cases

-- **Presentation Layer**:
+  - **Presentation Layer**: Cubits, Pages, Widgets

-  - Cubits
-  - Pages
-  - Widgets

-The `cubit_page` brick generates a cubit and a page templates inside the specified feature's presentation layer.
+- **`cubit_page`**: Generates a cubit and page template inside the specified feature's presentation layer.

 ### Configuration

-The generation process relies on a `config.json` file, which includes details such as feature, cubit, page names and entity name with it's variables type, name.
-Ensure that the `config.json` is correctly defined before running the generation command.
+The generation process relies on a `config.json` file, which includes details such as feature, cubit, and page names, as well as entity names and their variable types.
+Ensure that `config.json` is correctly defined before running the generation command.

 ---

-## Visual Representation 📊
+## Visual Representation

 ![Clean Architecture With SOLID Principle](https://miro.medium.com/v2/resize:fit:720/format:webp/0*1w080Y72qaOdoC3W.png)

-> This diagram highlights the modular and scalable structure of Clean Architecture, aligning with **SOLID principles** to ensure the best development practices.
+> This diagram highlights the modular and scalable structure of Clean Architecture, aligning with **SOLID principles** to ensure best development practices.

 ---

-## Why Clean Architecture & SOLID Principles? 🧩

-- **Improves Code Readability**: Clear separation of layers and responsibilities makes it easier to understand.
-- **Simplifies Maintenance**: Modular code allows isolated changes with minimal risk.
-- **Promotes Scalability**: Adding new features becomes seamless with a structured foundation.
-- **Enhances Testing**: Decoupled modules and layers are more straightforward to test.

-**Start your journey toward building robust and scalable Flutter applications today! 🚀**

----

-## Overview of API Workflow Layers 🧱
+## API Workflow Overview

+### Data Flow Summary

 ```mermaid
 graph TD